Sharpens 9 companies · First observed July 2025 · Updated July 2026 Explore in the graph

 Quick answer

-Search- and agent-native vendors are starting to bill discrete tool actions — a web search, a code run, a research task — as their own unit, on top of (or instead of) tokens.
-Four corpus companies do it so far; the billable unit is shifting from the token to the action.
+Search- and agent-native vendors now bill discrete tool actions — a web search, a code run, a research task — as their own unit, on top of (or instead of) tokens.
+Six corpus companies do it, including a general-model API (Anthropic) and browser-agent infra (Browserbase); the billable unit is shifting from the token to the action.

 What's happening — and why